kellogsfrost/Battle-for-the-Stars/README.md

 Description:

 For our first project I built a Starwars themed battleship.
-Initally proved more challenging than expected.
+A player vs. AI guessing game.
+The user must find the location of all five enemy ships before the AI finds all user ships.